nlab-mpg/YouCook2-JP/README.md

 ## Dataset Description
 We provide Japanese translations for the English captions in the training and validation splits in YouCook2.
 (Note that captions of testing data are not made public in YouCook2.)

-Japanese captions corresponding to English captions for each segment of each video are stored in a json file.
+Japanese captions corresponding to English captions for each segment of each video are stored in a json file encoded in UTF-8 format.
 It follows the same structure and tags as the annotation file provided in YouCook2 (youcookii_annotations_trainval.json).

 ## Reference